faceboy1392/facescript-website/functions.md

 users.last_index # size - 1
 users.reverse
 users.concat(['batman', 'lava boy'])
-users.index_of('katrina') # returns the index of the item users.fill('bruh') # just replaces all items with that users.fill('mr electric', 10) # fills the first 10 items of the array with that value, grows array to 10 if its too small users.has('mr electric') # includes users.flat() # like javascript array.flat()
+users.index_of('katrina') # returns the index of the first item to have a matching value users.fill('bruh') # just replaces all items with that users.fill('mr electric', 10) # fills the first 10 items of the list with that value, grows list to 10 if its too small users.has('mr electric') # if the list includes that value users.flat() # like javascript array.flat()

 users.slice(1, 3)